qureshinauman/executive_prompts/README.md

 # Technology Investment Portfolio Analysis

-Analyse technology investment data from the past quarter **(Sep--Dec 2025)** using emails, meeting notes, and budget documents stored in
+Analyse technology investment data from the past quarter **(Sep-Dec 2025)** using emails, meeting notes, and budget documents stored in
 \[**specific folders or sources**\].
 Produce a CFO-ready report that
 includes: